tomsterBG/tomsterbg.github.io/_posts/2025-05-04-the-beginning.md

 This is normal paragraph text.

 {:.callout .callout-error}
->[!error] Something Went Wrong
+Something Went Wrong
->The process failed with an error.
+The process failed with an error.
 Check the logs.

 {:.callout .callout-note}
->[!note] Just an FYI
+Just an FYI
->This is some additional information you might find interesting.
+This is some additional information you might find interesting.

 [:nutshell](https://ncase.me/nutshell/)